 This mediation training video of a mediation case is during a private meeting with Mediation Party Tom and it shows how to identify the conflicting thoughts that brought him into a state of inner turmoil or cognitive dissonance.
 Using this knowledge, the mediator demonstrates, through theoretical input and a filmed mediation done through role-play, how to use simple challenging and powerful mediation questions so that a party can lessen their inner conflict.
 This enables a party to return to clear and logical thinking where they will be able to identify resolutions for settlement of the dispute.
 By returning to this state of cognitive consonance, a party can start to think logically and make clear decisions.
 These powerful mediation questions gently challenge a mediation party who is strongly defending their mediation position or who appears to be defending their position even though they have inner reservations about what they have done.
 They support a party to explore this dissonance so that they can get to the root of their inner conflict, and make decisions about what they need to address in the joint session.
 (Demonstration mediations are done with one party at an initial private mediation meeting.)

 Shift Thinking: Underlying Interests Questions

-There are two films in this module, the first is with Kathy at an initial separate meeting where she is despairing that Tom will never stop apologising and harassing her.
-The second film covers both parties in the session together.
+There are two mediation films in this module that are shown during the In-Person training: the first is with Kathy at an initial separate mediation meeting where she is despairing that Tom will never stop apologising and harassing her.
+The second mediator training film covers both parties in the session together.